 N.B.
-CPD certificates will be emailed to attendees following the event
+CPD certificates for 6 hours CPD will be emailed to attendees following the event

 09.30 Georgie Oldfield MCSP – Welcome and Introduction